Login with Google OAuth in PHP

 composer require google/apiclient:^2.15.0

-Contains the constants for base URL, Application and google client id and secret.
+This file defines constants for base URL, Application name,google client id and google client secret.

 constants.php